jmau111-org/jm-twitter-cards/readme.md

 ## Changelog ##

 # 5.2.0 #
-* 27 Apr 2014
+* 01 May 2014
 * Add confirmation message for option page when settings are saved
 * Add translation in Spanish
 * Fix bug with capability name
 * Add 2nd footage, a video for troubleshooting
 * Re-add preview feature, use only PHP for this
-* Have to fix some bugs (try to grab WPSEO options in preview), not sure it can be done
+* Fix bug with preview WP SEO
+* Add multi-author video tutorial

 # 5.1.9 #